 - Recognize knowledge deficits

 Often these errors can be avoided by spending time talking speaking to the patient and double-checking their understanding of the dose, drug allergies, and reviewing any other medications they may be taking.
-Barriers to successful communication include the inability to reach prescribers, unclear verbal and written orders and time constraints make it challenging to check drug interactions.
+Barriers to successful communication include the inability to reach prescribers, unclear verbal and written orders and time constraints that make it challenging to check drug interactions.

 A pharmacist's responsibilities often include supervising patients' medication treatment and notifying the healthcare team when a discrepancy is found.
 Most medication discrepancies are found at discharge, highlighting the need for a pharmacist to assist in the discharge process.